-I am a postdoctoral scholar working with Professor Andy Thompson in the department of Environmental Science and Engineering at Caltech, working in the Oceans & Cryosphere, Theory & Observations Group.
+I am a postdoctoral scholar in the Department of Environmental Science and Engineering at Caltech, working in the Oceans & Cryosphere, Theory & Observations Group.
 I completed my PhD at the University of Washington, School of Oceanography, where I was advised by Professor Stephen Riser.

 Drivers of recent changes in sea ice extent (SIE) and sea surface temperature (SST) variability in the Southern Ocean

 While in graduate school, I was a science communication fellow at the Seattle Pacific Science Center.
 Through this program, I participated in a science communication training course and designed a planetarium show that showcases fieldwork in the Southern Ocean.